-To ensure full compliance with mSCOA regulations, the details in the Budget Report, Annual Report, IDP and Annual Financial Statements need to parallel and be aligned to:
+To ensure full compliance with mSCOA regulations, the details in the Budget Report, Annual Report, IDP and Annual Financial Statements need to be parallel and aligned to:

 - a.
 The Municipality's application and approval for loan funding; and - b.
-The CAPEX projects the Municipality had intended to use this money for once granted.
+The CAPEX projects the Municipality intended to use this money for once granted.